raspberrypi/documentation/setup/README.md

 - [SD Card](../installation/sd-cards.md)
     - We recommend a minimum of 8GB class 4, or class 10 SD card.
 This can be preinstalled with [NOOBS](../installation/noobs.md) or [Raspbian](../installation/installing-images/README.md) to save time, although setting up your own card is easy.
 - [Display and connectivity cable](monitor-connection.md)
-    - Any HDMI/DVI monitor and any TV should work as a display for the Pi.
+    - Any HDMI/DVI monitor or any TV should work as a display for the Pi.
 For best results, use one with HDMI input, but other connections are available for older devices.
 - Keyboard and mouse
     - Any standard USB keyboard and mouse will work with your Raspberry Pi.
     - Wireless keyboards and mice will work if already paired.